felixlopz/hubrise-test-task/content/apps/woocommerce/en/overview.md

 - Push orders into HubRise.
 - Pull order status from HubRise into WooCommerce.
 - Push customer information into HubRise.
-- Pull the catalog from HubRise.
+- Pull a product catalog from HubRise.

 ---